 It was only a small house, in no different shape from the others, only the front door was light blue.
 The house was worn out.

-Suddenly the door flung opened, scaring the shit out of them, then orange appeared in their vision.
+Suddenly the door flung opened with a loud creak, scaring the shit out of them, then orange appeared in their vision.

-Rockie stood in the door, looking at them with a big smile.
-Beside him stood a boy almost his height with brown eyes and black, shaggy black hair.
+Rockie stood in the door, looking at them with a big smile on his face.
+Beside him stood a boy almost his height with brown eyes and shaggy black hair.

 "Hey guys," Rockie greeted them with a big smile.
 "This is Drew."

 Dove Clan family